(1) Proof of residency (not required for approved non-resident students)

 **Michigan Department of Community Health Rev. Sept 9, 2016

-All Northview resident parents/guardians with a child who will be 5 years old on or before SEPTEMBER 1, 2017, please contact your nearest elementary school after February 1 and let the office staff know that your child will be starting kindergarten in the fall.
-Registration materials are available below.
+All Northview resident parents/guardians with a child who will be 5 years old on or before SEPTEMBER 1, 2018, please contact your nearest elementary school after February 1 and let the office staff know that your child will be starting kindergarten in August.
+Registration materials are available below or contact your elementary school.
 Call 363-6861 if you do not know which of these three schools is nearest to your home.
 If a child does not meet the minimum age requirement to be eligible to attend school for that school year, but will be 5 years of age not later than December 1 of that school year, a kindergarten waiver process may be requested.